-Risk management is an integral part of our business strategy and a key element of our approach to corporate governance.
+Risk management is an integral part of managing AIG's core businesses and a key element of our approach to corporate governance.
+AIG believes that a strong, effective, and embedded risk management framework is crucial to maintaining successful business operations and delivering sustainable, long-term profitability.
 Our Enterprise Risk Management (ERM) framework is integrated into our key day-to-day business processes for managing risks throughout the organization.
 The framework provides the basis for the management of all risks in a manner that will support balanced risk-taking to drive profitable growth, healthy risk culture, and long-term viability.
 It establishes sound governance that supports the identification, measurement, management, monitoring, and reporting of major risk categories to senior management and the Board, in accordance with the approved risk appetite.
+The Company maintains a clear system of relationships and accountability amongst senior management, risk committees and other employees to direct and control an efficient risk management framework.
+The Company has also developed the Individual Accountability and Conduct framework as part of the MAS requirements in 2021.